kcleal/fnfi/README.rst

 fnfi
 ====

-fnfi is a collection of tools for detection of structural variants, originally designed for identifying telomere fusions.
+fnfi is a collection of tools for mapping and calling structural variants.

 Installation